trynthink/scout/docs/tutorials.rst

 We will use these general formatting guidelines to write new ECMs.

 ..
 In this tutorial, we will create two different ECMs.
 We will begin with an ECM that has a relatively simple cost and performance specification.
-The second example ECM will demonstrate more complex definitions for cost and performance and employ some optional measure features.
-Following these two examples, we recommend reviewing the `measure database`_ to see further examples of different kinds of ECMs.
+The second example ECM will demonstrate more complex definitions for cost and performance and employ some optional ECM features.
+Following these two examples, we recommend reviewing the `ECM database`_ to see further examples of different kinds of ECMs.

-.. measure database:
+..
+ECM database:

 ..
 CREATE A KEY PAIR INDEX FOR ECM DEFINITIONS (OR AT LEAST FOR THE BASELINE MARKET DEFINITION)